 You probably haven’t heard of Methylsulfonylmethane but you may have heard of “MSM” and usually this supplement is suggested for joint pain.
 MSM is used for a variety of chronic pain conditions including osteoarthritis, rheumatoid arthritis, osteoporosis, bursitis, muscle cramping, scar tissue, stretch marks and wrinkles.
 This compound occurs naturally in many plants and the milk and urine of bovines and humans.
 It can be formulated into a common supplement that can be bought over the counter in many drug and natural health stores.
 But does it work, and is it safe?

 Research on MSM for joint pain, particularly with osteoarthritis, are mixed.
 Studies show that taking a range of doses from 1.5-6 grams of MSM divided into 2-3 measures daily can modestly reduce the pain and swelling symptoms of osteoarthritis and improve joint function.
-Those expecting to notice a significant improvement in symptoms may be disappointed as most studies show relatively small changes which could result in a reduction of the need for other anti-inflammatory drugs.
+Those expecting to notice a significant improvement in symptoms may be disappointed as most studies show relatively small changes that could result in a reduction of the need for other anti-inflammatory drugs.
 For many, even a small improvement is worth taking the supplement and there are some human clinical studies that show promise for the improvement of physical function, pain and stiffness.

 There is some promising research on MSM for more than joint pain.
 Some studies have found that it can be helpful for certain types of breast and liver cancers.
 Note that the results of MSM for cancer are still preliminary and most of this research is being done in labs and in animal studies.
 Is has also shown some benefit for recovery from intense physical activity, possibly because it helps reduce uric acid and boost antioxidant status in the body.
 It is too early to recommend MSM for these types of uses yet but it definitely is a promising substance for a variety of health conditions.